• Skip to main content

 The best time to trim lower branches on trees is in late winter or early spring before the sap starts to flow.

-Trees are an important part of any landscape, but they can also be a bit of a nuisance when it comes to trimming.
+When to Trim Lower Branch on Trees Trees are an important part of any landscape, but they can also be a bit of a nuisance when it comes to trimming.
 If you have trees on your property, you may be wondering when the best time to trim lower branches is.

-1. Timing is everything.
+Here are a few things to keep in mind: 1.
+Timing is everything.
 The best time to trim lower branches on trees is typically in late winter or early spring before new growth begins.

 This will help ensure that your tree has plenty of time to recover from any pruning before the growing season begins.
+2. Don’t go overboard.
+It’s important to only remove branches that are truly necessary.

+Over-pruning can damage your tree and make it more susceptible to disease and pests.
 3. Use the right tools.
 Be sure to use sharp, clean pruning shears or saws when cutting branches off of your tree.

 This will help prevent infection and promote healing.
+4. Know what you’re doing.

 Raising the Skirt of a Tree – Trimming lower branches to expose trunk of evergreen cedar